Ministry of Finance employee charged with stealing over $445k

 Johnson, 27, is accused of stealing $445,966.42 from the Ministry of Finance between December 2016 and April 2017.

-Johnson is further accused to attempting to steal $41,115 of the government's money during the same period.
+Johnson is further accused of attempting to steal $41,115 of the government's money during the same period.

 It is alleged that others were involved in the crimes, however Johnson was charged alone.